cristiammercado/cristiammercado/README.md

 I'm a software developer from [Cartagena de Indias](https://en.wikipedia.org/wiki/Cartagena,_Colombia) but currently located in [Bogotá](https://en.wikipedia.org/wiki/Bogot%C3%A1).

-I have about 8 years of experience in the field of analysis, design, development and implementation of software in companies from different business sectors.
-Currently I work at [Tül](https://co.soytul.com/).
+I have about 9 years of experience in the field of analysis, design, development and implementation of software in companies from different business sectors.
+Currently I work at [Tul](https://www.tul.io/).

-I have worked mainly with technologies on the JVM, specially with Java 8+, but I have also had the opportunity to develop in other languages and frameworks like NodeJS.
+I have worked mainly with technologies on the JVM, specially with Java and Kotlin, but I have also had the opportunity to develop in other languages and frameworks like NodeJS.

 In backend I've worked with frameworks like Spring Boot, Play Framework, Vert.x, Vavr, RxJava and techniques and concepts like microservices, CQRS and DDD.